connexcs/docs/docs/ingress-routing.md

 ```
 ## Missing BYE Protection

-A VoIP call is stateful,even though its protocol is stateless.
+A VoIP call is stateful, even though its protocol is stateless.
 This means that both sides of the conversation have to be told when to finish the call.
 They do this with a BYE message.
 If the BYE message goes missing, the call will continue forever.
 The following are the methods we use to stop that from happening.

 * **Maximum Duration**: If a BYE gets missed, Maximum Duration is the maximum amount of time that the call will be allowed to exist before being terminated.
 * **Time-out Methods**
     * **SIP Ping:** This sends a SIP packet to the remote end of the conversation roughly every 30 seconds.
 This checks to see if the other side is still aware of an ongoing conversation.
 If this is not received back, or is told that the conversation is not active then it shuts off the call.
-Note: Asterisk does not have SIP Ping (OPTIONS) enabled as default, if your customer / carrier is using Asterisk you may need to disable this if they dont have it enabled on their side as calls will tipically disconnect after 30 seconds.
+Note: Asterisk does not have SIP Ping (OPTIONS) enabled as default, if your customer / carrier is using Asterisk you may need to disable this if they don't have it enabled on their side as calls will typically disconnect after 30 seconds.
     * **RTP Time-out:** Another way to check for an active call is to detect if there is audio passing.
 If there is no audio passing for a pre-set interval, our RTP array will notify the switch and instruct it to terminate the call.
 This won't work if RTP Mode is set to direct.

 ## Profit Assurance

 To check if calls are profitable, enable **Profit Assurance**.
 It is useful for A-Z routes or NPA-NXX rate cards.
-However,if you have a very simple rate cards that are profitable on _all_ upstream routes.

 The default option is `Disabled`, while `Enabled` can add additional PDD to the call.